Get tasty recipes delivered to your inbox! Sign up now

 Instructions

-• In the bowl of a standing mixer, put flour and yeast (or in a large mixing bowl if kneading by hand) and mix/stir on a low speed for one minute.
+• Put flour and yeast in the bowl of a standing mixer (or in a large mixing bowl if kneading by hand) and mix/stir on a low speed for one minute.

 • Add oil and sugar and mix for about one minute.